-- 2.7 The Neighbourhood Area is close to the Northumberland Coast AONB and Northumberland Heritage Coast and the landscape around Lowick is highly valued. - 2.8 Lowick Neighbourhood Area sits within Landscape Character Type 16: 'Open Rolling Farmland' (16b) as identified in the Northumberland Landscape Character Assessment (2010). - 2.9 A key objective for many residents was a desire to retain what is special about the area in which they live.
+- 2.7 The Neighbourhood Area is close to the Northumberland Coast AONB and Northumberland Heritage Coast and the landscape around Lowick is highly valued. - 2.8 The Lowick Neighbourhood Area sits within Landscape Character Type 16: 'Open Rolling Farmland' (16b) as identified in the Northumberland Landscape Character Assessment (2010).
+The landscape is described as having many positive characteristics but requires a degree of management. - 2.9 A key objective for many residents was a desire to retain what is special about the area in which they live.
 People in Lowick highly value the biodiversity, peace and tranquillity, and beautiful landscapes and countryside in the surrounding area.
 In order to retain these special landscapes, and the special feel of the village, a settlement boundary is proposed, which will allow for some small-scale infill development, but will prevent further major development in the village. - 2.10 Lowick has absorbed a significant amount of new development over recent years, and although the village wants to support new housing for local people, it considers that further large-scale market housing development on the periphery of the village during the period covered by this Plan would undermine the key qualities of the village character.